 While it seems like Disney World would be a cosplayer’s dream, and that the park would be thrilled to have guests embrace the magic by getting fully into character, only some of them can do so.
 Disney is a great place to embrace your inner kid no matter what your age, but, sadly and perhaps surprisingly, older guests are not allowed to wear costumes.
 The park rules are not going to quash young children‘s desire to dress like a princess or a Padawan, but guests older than 14 aren’t allowed to dress up.
 The reason for this is that Disney doesn’t want guests pretending to be the characters or signing autographs, thereby taking away from legitimate, costumed Disney Cast Members and even potentially confusing other guests.

 There is an exception, however.
 During certain park events, like Mickey’s Not-So-Scary Halloween Party and Star Wars: Galactic Nights, guests of all ages can come in costume.
 But they’re still not allowed to pose for pictures with other guests.
-Find out the surprising Disney characters you won’t be able to meet in the parks.
+Learn even more about why grown-up Disney fans can’t come in costume.

 Be overly lovey-dovey

 Disney films are famous for happily-ever-afters and literal fairytale romances.
 So a Disney park might seem like a dreamy honeymoon destination, or a great place to escape the February cold for Valentine’s Day.
 But, be that as it may, Disney is still a very kid-oriented, kid-friendly place, and even the most in-love couples are expected to treat it as such.
 So, couples, make sure to keep your PDA strictly PG while you’re in the parks.